zaphB/polyp/README.md

 Polyp is probably not for you if you
 * prefer manually drawing geometry
-* fell uncomfortable using the command line
+* feel uncomfortable using the command line

 A minimal example is shown in the following: